 Hotel Indigo Venice - Sant'Elena

 The Venice Film Festival

 It is the oldest film festival in the world and, for sure, the most prestigious one.
 It was held for the first time in 1932 and it immediately was successful.
 For this reason it was repeated on a yearly basis since 1935.
 Each year, the festival presents a rich program of international films and assigns to the winner the coveted prize of the Leone d'Oro.
 The red carpet of the Venice Lido thus welcomes some of the most appreciated international actors and directors.
-The 82nd Venice International Film Festival is organized by the Venice Biennale and directed by Alberto Barbera; it will take place at the Lido of Venice from August 27 to September 6, 2025
+The 83rd Venice International Film Festival, organised by the Venice Biennale and directed by Alberto Barbera, will take place at the Lido of Venice from 2 to 12 September 2026.

 Dance, music and theatre

-The multidisciplinarity that characterizes the Venice Biennale also includes rich programs dedicated to dance, music and theater.
+The multidisciplinary nature of the Venice Biennale also includes rich programmes dedicated to dance, music and theatre.

-• The 69th International Festival of Contemporary Music will be held from October 11 to 25, 2025, directed by Caterina Barbieri.
+• The 70th International Festival of Contemporary Music will take place from 10 to 24 October 2026.

-• The 53rd International Theatre Festival will run from May 31 to June 15, 2025, under the direction of Willem Dafoe.
+• The 54th International Theatre Festival will take place from 7 to 21 June 2026.

+Hotel Indigo Venice - Sant'Elena